rwxrob/boost/README.md

    1. `Ctrl-d` to Send EOF (End of File)
    1. `Ctrl-v`, `Ctrl-x` Do Nothing (From Shell)
    1. Silencing the Terminal Bell
 1. Cut and Paste from Host Operating System
    1. Depends on Terminal
    1. First Ever Mouse Had Three-Button, Middle Was Paste
    1. Windows Right Click to Paste
    1. `Ctrl-x|c|v` Don't *Usually* Work (And Shouldn't)
 1. Learn Useful and Essential Beginning User Commands
    1. Use `reset` to Fix Bork Terminal
    1. Use `clear` to Clear Screen (and Alternatives)
    1. Use `watch` to Repeat Things and See Output
-   1. Use `type` to See Command Type and If Exists
    1. Use `man` Command to Get Help
    1. Use `less`/`more` for Paging Output
    1. Use `ls` Command to List Files and Directories
+   1. Use `type` to See What Type of Thing It Is
+   1. Use `which` to See Where Command Lives
    1. Use `pwd` Command to Show Working Directory
    1. Use `cd` Command to Change Directories
       1. Use `cd foo` to Change Into `foo` Child Directory